National Museum of Transportation near Kirkwood in St. Louis County, Missouri — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1984.

 Location.
-38° 34.272′ N, 90° 27.783′ W. Marker is near Kirkwood, Missouri, in St. Louis County.
-Marker can be reached from Barrett Station Road east of Old Dougherty Ferry Road, on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 38° 34.272′ N, 90° 27.783′ W. Marker was near Kirkwood, Missouri, in St. Louis County.
+It was in National Museum of Transportation.
+It could be reached from Barrett Station Road east of Old Dougherty Ferry Road, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 3015 Barrett Station Road, Saint Louis MO 63122, United States of America.
+Marker was at or near this postal address: 3015 Barrett Station Road, Saint Louis MO 63122, United States of America.
 Touch for directions.